 We offer a wide range of credit-bearing language modules.
-All are open to Durham University undergraduate and taught postgraduate students, providing they take no more than 30 credits below their level of study, and subject to individual degree programme regulations.
-There are some additional limitations on registration for elective language modules.
-Please check your eligibility by checking these restrictions.
+They are open to Durham University undergraduate and taught postgraduate students, providing they take no more than 30 credits below their level of study, and subject to individual degree programme regulations.

 In our globalised and increasingly interconnected world, the ability to communicate in more than one language offers significant professional, social and personal benefits.